gobbledygook88/Notes-On/Javascript.md

         // Do something
     }

+Note that we can even extend the prototype of a built-in javascript class.

 ### Inheritance
 You can create new classes which are _children_ of other classes, which effectively become the _parents_.